Hundreds of utilities across the United States have installed advanced meters, commonly known as

 Read about advanced meters, how they work, what they can do for you, and how they lead to a smart grid.

-Learn about our year-long pilot that included 100 customers.
+Learn about our small-scale pilot in 2011 that included 100 customers.
 Read details about the objectives and goals of the pilot.